pandigh/create-user-in-mysql/mysql-commands.md

             /home/ai is ai user home directory is copied

   # how to copy the another server file into my my server

         sudo scp  ai@192.168.0.101:/home/ai/c.txt /home/pandi

          here c.txt is ai user file so c.txt copy to home directory of pandi

+   # how to take ssh in remote server

+          sudo ssh ai@192.168.0.101

+          ai is romote server name
+           192.168.0.101 is remote server ip adress